 Much of this creativity and freer way of filming is evident in the trailer for season 2, so you should take a look at that right now!

 Since the Kickstarter finished up, the team have been working solidly the last couple of years in their spare time to get season 2 done.
 Not only are there more episodes this season, each of which are about twice as long as the episodes from season 1 – so cumulatively, the season’s worth of filming is about two feature films in length.
 No small feat at all!
 How exactly did the team go about planning and creating the season?
-After 6 months of an email thread where the writers (Nikki, Brittany, Casey, Donald and Chris) throw their ideas, jokes and whatever else at the wall, 12they had hundreds of ideas.
+After 6 months of an email thread where the writers (Nikki, Brittany, Casey, Donald and Chris) throw their ideas, jokes and whatever else at the wall, they had hundreds of ideas.
 As a group they sat down and read through all the ideas Nikki had written out on note cards, and Chris explains, “if we laughed at a thing, it went in one pile, and if we didn’t it went in another pile.
 Then we went through the pile of everything we’d laughed at and started looking at what we wanted to do with the season and how things could fit into certain episodes.”
 The team outlined a general season arc, where certain jokes would land, and then each went to write an episode or two – coming back together once that was done to see how everything flowed.
 This was, as Chris states, “really successful and led to a much more cohesive feeling season.”

 Aside from the scripting of plot and jokes, I was curious whether the team had picked certain games for specific episodes, or if they found games after writing them.
 It’s a little of both, according to Chris.
 “Some episodes started from knowing what game we were gonna do, and we went from there, and then some episodes we figured out when writing the outline what game would fit thematically.”
 The process is tough to pull apart about now, because the games and the episodes seem so integrated in hindsight.
 Much of season 2 is influenced by thematic games, especially the Dead of Winter and Fiasco episodes.
 Regarding the latter, they’d really wanted to cover RPGs more this season to “to hopefully bring in some new eyes, along with the RPG podcast” [Chris is referring to the group’s regular D&D play through podcast, which you can find here].
 “We tried to have a variety of different games … and I think we kind of leaned a little more on thematic games this season because a lot of the episode’s tone comes from the game itself,” Chris notes.
-The first episode, featuring the RPG Fiasco, centres around a heist, which fits perfectly, seeing as Fiasco is “inspired by cinematic tales of small time capers gone disastrously wrong.
+The first episode, featuring the RPG Fiasco, centres around a heist, which fits perfectly, seeing as Fiasco is “inspired by cinematic tales of small time capers gone disastrously wrong.”

 With new equipment and more chances to script things that they’d not tried before, I asked Chris what had worked that they hadn’t expected to.
 Luckily, he says “more than everything we’ve ever done, stuff worked.”
 Hella lucky!
-One of the episodes Chris wrote and directed features a car chase, which none of them had experience filming before – but they threw themselves at it, and it 9worked.
+One of the episodes Chris wrote and directed features a car chase, which none of them had experience filming before – but they threw themselves at it, and it worked.
 The team knew their limits for some things that weren’t logistically feasible, or realized before things got too far if an idea was purely put forward because it’d look cool, rather than be compelling for an episode’s momentum.
 They still let themselves try things beyond what they’d done in season 1; Chris says the group “kinda wanted to stretch our wings – our production wings and our filmmaking chops, so we were doing stuff that was exciting to us, that was funny to us; trying new things, taking risks and they generally worked.”

 But even more than the big jokes, fun adventures, and the challenging production efforts, the characters and balance of emotion in season 2 matter more.
 “More than about board games,” says Chris, the show is “about a board game group. ….
 And so, we work really hard to try and have interesting and flawed characters that are complex, but feel honest.”
 While some episodes are packed with great jokes and visuals, like the episode guest starring Rich Sommer that previewed at 2015’s BGGcon, others are more nuanced.
 It’s important for Chris, as “That is kind of my aesthetic as a writer, I think.
 I think things can be funnier when it’s sad, and I think putting honest emotions in things that are funny kinda makes the funny stuff better.”
 Where they rushed in a little at the end of season 1 with some heavier emotion, season 2 has “sad parts, as well as funny parts and happy parts.
 I think we captured an overall tone that is more lighthearted than season 1.”, Chris says.
 They set some boundaries for the characters and tone in season 1, and are now getting to play within that this season: “The characters are kind of deeper – now that we’ve already established them and gotten to know them, now we get to start messing with them a little bit, and seeing how they’re growing or changing or what’s going on with them.”